 - Author's name as it should appear.
 Pen names are acceptable, especially for sensitive or personal essays, but this should be noted so we are able to save a copy in our correspondence with you.

 - A brief bio to go at the end or beginning of your piece if you wish.
 Links and a photograph may be included.

 - Link(s) to your homepage, business, website, book, Facebook page, or wherever you would most prefer readers to go for more information on you or your subject.

 - A photograph or graphic if you have one (or several) that you would like to use within the piece.
 We will watermark images with a copyright for you upon request.
 If you do not have a photo you wish to use, we will select one that fits the theme of your article from among those we've been given in the past.

-Q6: How long should I expect to wait before I know if my item is chosen for publication?
+Q6: How will I know if my item is chosen for publication?

-A6: Unless there is a notice at the top of this page that reviews are delayed, you will hear back from us within 14 business days.
-Because of the volume of mail we receive, you will get a brief response to indicate whether or not your item will be published at DrMomma.org.
-If it is not accepted, you are welcome to submit other items for consideration in the future.
+A6: Because of the volume of submissions we receive for consideration, you will only receive correspondence and an email back if and when your article is accepted for publication now or in the future.
 If it is accepted, we will indicate the general timeframe in which it will appear (this week, next week, next month).
 We select approximately two items each week for publication.